bradhaas/TheCompendium/content/NPCs/Ziraj the Hunter.md

 title: Ziraj The Hunter
 enableToc: false
 date created: May 15th 2023, 5:48:00 pm
-date modified: May 15th 2023, 8:20:12 pm
+date modified: May 15th 2023, 8:22:08 pm
 tags:
 ---
 ## Summary
-A burly half orc paladin and one of the original members of the Doom Raiders.
+A burly half orc paladin and one of the original members of the [[Doom Raiders]].
 Loyal to anyone who shows him kindness.

 Correct image
 ![ziraj](../attachments/Ziraj.png)